myawesomehub/Extended/README.md

 ## Contributing

 Feel free to contribute and add stuffs.
-Join our [discord](https://discord.gg/5cd3nbgn) server to discuss anything.

 - Fork the repo
 - Clone the forked repo